-Use the ALT-PAGE selector switch to page one of five alternate destinations programed for the station (see Figure 13).
-Alternate page destinations must be software configured for SP2 stations.
-To initiate a page using the ALT-PAGE selector switch:
+Use the ALT-PAGE selector switch to page one of five alternate destinations programmed for the station (see Figure 13).
+Alternate page destinations must be software configured for the SP2 station.
+To initiate a page using the Alt-Page selector switch:

 - 1. Lift the handset from the cradle. - 2.
-If requesting conversation: rotate the partyline selector switch to an unoccupied party line. - 3.
+If requesting conversation: rotate the party-line selector switch to an unoccupied party line. - 3.
 Select the desired page destination using the ALT-PAGE selector switch. - 4.
-Press and hold the handset pressbar. - 5.
-After hearing the short preannouncement tone (if configured), speak directly into the microphone to broadcast the page/announcement. - NOTE: SP2 stations incorporate a noisecanceling microphone to reduce transmitted ambient noise.
-This requires the user to place the microphone as close as possible to their mouth. - 6.
-Release the handset pressbar.
+Press and hold the handset pressbar. - After hearing the short preannouncement tone (if configured), speak directly into the microphone to broadcast the page/announcement.

 Figure 13.
-Alternate-Page Switch Location
+Alternate Page Switch Location